 If you’re looking to get some practice speaking English, you’ve come to the right place!
-You’re going to get five solid tips for how to improve your ESL speaking, as well as a link to even more speaking English awesome.
+You’re going to get five solid tips for how to improve your ESL speaking, as well as a link to even more English awesome.
 Are you ready to improve your English skills?

 Practice Speaking English